-• Will be playing Monica in “Monica: This Play Is Not About Monica Lewinsky”
+- Earned rave reviews as the titular role in Dianne Nora’s new play, “Monica: This Play Is Not About Monica Lewinsky”

 Recent Reviews for “Tartuffe”